Jonius7/Volentus/README.md

 While the pack works (with some minor issues), it is quite demanding.
 Recommended **6.5GB - 7GB RAM** for this modpack.
+Additionally, with these Java arguments, can cut the memory usage down by 40%.

+<details><summary>Java Arguments</summary>
+    <pre>-XX:+UseG1GC -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=32M -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapWastePercent=5 -XX:+ParallelRefProcEnabled  -XX:MaxDirectMemorySize=2G  -XX:+DisableExplicitGC -Dsun.rmi.dgc.server.gcInterval=2147483646 -Dsun.rmi.dgc.client.gcInterval=2147483646</pre></details>

 There is an Excel Spreadsheet `mod-list.xlsx` listing all the mods and what type of mod they are, it can be easy to lose track otherwise.
+There is also an updated list in `bundle.json v5.xlsx` with data used for FileDirector/MCInstanceLoader.